jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_BUILD_LIMIT

-This should be a number that controls the maximum amount of builds that are allowed to run concurrently for the worker.
+This variable sets a number to control the maximum amount of builds that are allowed to run concurrently on the worker.

-The configuration is required and should be provided as an `integer`.
+The variable is required and should be provided as an `integer`.

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `1`.